Cannabidiol: Epilepsy

 From the results seen in humans with drugs such as Epidiolex and Sativex in scientific studies and reviews, it could be expected that CBD-based products would be helpful to manage seizures in dogs.
 However, despite the numerous case reports presented by veterinary neurologists supporting the benefits of CBD as adjunctive therapy, as of December 2020, published controlled studies have not shown a statistically significant decrease in the number of seizures across the groups receiving CBD.

 Pharmacokinetics

 The oral bioavailability of CBD varies greatly across species and it is linked to the presentation and the time of administration.
 A 24-hour kinetic examination in dogs showed that the absorption of the cannabidiolic acid (CBDA) does occur, and that this molecule is absorbed least twice as well as CBD post oral ingestion.

 It was found that the major metabolites of CBD in humans (7-OH-CBD and 7-COOH-CBD) are not prevalent in dogs, while 6-OH-CBD was found to be the primary metabolite in dogs receiving a CBD-enriched cannabis-derived herbal extract, suggesting that canine and human CBD metabolic route might be somewhat different.

 Research

 As of 2022, little evidence exists for cannabidiol reducing psychiatric disorders in humans.

-In the United States, federal illegality complicates conducting historic research on CBD.
+In the United States, federal drug rules complicate conducting research on CBD.